I love a good bargain.

 What’s My Time Worth?

 Yesterday I went to two grocery stores to do my weekly shopping.
 I had a list based on the sales flyers at each store, and I knew there were enough items on sale at each store to make it worthwhile to go to both.
 It took me an extra 20 minutes to go to that second store, but I saved $10 there.
-That’s $30 an hour, and I was happy as I dropped off my cart in the parking lot.
+That’s $30 an hour, and I was happy as I dropped off my empty cart in the parking lot after the shop.

 What’s the Goal?

-It’s not all about saving green.
-It’s about having the freedom to live the life you want to live.
+It’s all about having the freedom to live the life you want to live.